riverford/durable-ref/README.md

 Values are cached for value references, and reference instances themselves are weak-interned via a WeakHashMap.
 Repeated `value`/`persist!` calls on the same value will be very cheap while reference instances are on the heap.

+If you want to evict a cached value in a ref, use `evict!`.

 If storage changes, value references will throw on deref.